barrygee/Barry-Gee-Nandos-Coding-Challenge/README.md

 **Telementary.js**

 - Makes a HTTP request to pull the telemetry data file from GitHub
-- Parses the raw data String.
+- Parses the raw data string.
 - Procresses the data for use when creating new Plateau and Rover objects.

 \